 - Transfer the split peas to a sieve and rinse very well under running water for 2-3 minutes.
 Drain well.

-- Add the water, the sugar, and the parsley and bring to a boil.
-Reduce heat to low, cover the pot and simmer for about 50 minutes or until split peas are very soft and tender.
+- Add the 2 cups of water, the sugar, and the parsley and bring to a boil.
+Reduce heat to low, cover the pot and simmer for about 50 minutes or until split peas are very soft and tender, almost mushy.
 Check the pot from time to time and if necessary add enough water to almost cover the peas.

 - When the split peas are ready, discard the parsley, the bay leaf, and the cloves and puree with an immersion blender (or in a food processor), until smooth.
 Taste and add salt to your preference.